 Later, the earthwork embankments, ramparts, and powder magazines helped save Norfolk during the Civil War.
-In 1861 it was occupied by Confederate forces to defend Norfolk and Portsmouth.
-In 1862 the Union Army recaptured the Fort for use as a prison.
+In 1861, it was occupied by Confederate forces to defend Norfolk and Portsmouth.
+In 1862, the Union Army recaptured the Fort as a prison.

 What is the best thing to do with kids in Norfolk, Virginia?

 A trip to the Virginia Zoo is at the top of the list.
 The unique habitat-based layout provides a home to over 700 animals.
 Walk the paths or ride a train to see pandas, tigers, lions, and the Aruba rattlesnake.
 Kids will also love the Children’s Museum of Virginia.
-Families may also enjoy visiting the Nauticus, part of a network of naval museums, which features a fascinating maritime collection.
+Families may also enjoy visiting the Nauticus, part of a network of naval museums with a fascinating maritime collection.

 What are some fun things to do in Norfolk, Virginia?

-Taking a walking tour of the Murals of the NEON District, exploring the Norfolk Botanical Gardens, or visiting downtown Norfolk, are just a few fun things to do.
-You can also enjoy a large section of museums including the Hampton Roads Naval Museum and the Chrysler Museum of Art.
+Taking a walking tour of the Murals of the NEON District, exploring the Norfolk Botanical Gardens, or visiting downtown Norfolk are just a few fun things to do.
+You can also enjoy many museums, including the Hampton Roads Naval Museum and the Chrysler Museum of Art.

-The Norfolk area gets over 114 days of rain each year, so if you are thinking of visiting Norfolk it is a go idea to have a few activities to visit when the weather is dreary.
+The Norfolk area gets over 114 days of rain each year, so if you are considering visiting Norfolk, it is a good idea to have a few activities to visit when the weather is dreary.
 Chrysler Museum of Art is one of those great museums where you can spend the day.
 There are over 50 galleries and 30,000 works of art, and best of all, no entry fee.